sahilkhose/sahilkhose.github.io/_talks/Jun 13, 2021-XZSL.md

 location: "channel - Sahil Khose"
 ---

 Zero-shot learning (ZSL) has attracted significant attention due to its capabilities of classifying new images from unseen classes.
-In this paper, we propose to address a new and challenging task, namely explainable zero-shot learning (XZSL), which aims to generate visual and textual explanations to support the classification decision.
-[Link](https://www.youtube.com/watch?v=sdfO5cmiVho)

-Zero-shot learning (ZSL) has attracted significant attention due to its capabilities of classifying new images from unseen classes.
-In this paper, we propose to address a new and challenging task, namely explainable zero-shot learning (XZSL), which aims to generate visual and textual explanations to support the classification decision.
+In this paper, we propose to address a new and challenging task, namely explainable zero-shot learning (XZSL), which aims to generate visual and textual explanations to support the classification decision. <br>[Link for the video](https://www.youtube.com/watch?v=sdfO5cmiVho)